Tlacochin (MH519v)

 Glyph or Iconographic Image Description:

-This simplex glyph for the personal name Tlacochin is an upright bundle of spears that are tied with a rope or cord in the middle.
+This simplex glyph for the personal name personal name Tlacochin (an older version of tlacochtli, javelin) shows a vertical bundle of projectiles tied with a white, twisted, rope or cord in the middle.
 Rare for this manuscript, which has primarily black-line drawings of glyphs, the bundle is painted yellow.
-Perhaps this is an indication of their preciosity, but it also suggests that the spears are made from acatl reeds (carrizo, in Spanish).
+Perhaps this is an indication of their preciosity, but it also suggests that the javelins are made from acatl reeds (carrizo, in Spanish).

 Description, Credit: